Ankitpatwa92/Kafka/concept.md

 coordinator explicitly have the consumer leave the group and also triggers a new round of rebalance.

 #### auto.offset.reset

+earliest: automatically reset the offset to the earliest offset

+latest: automatically reset the offset to the latest offset

+none: throw exception to the consumer if no previous offset is found for the consumer's group

 * You have a consumer in a consumer group group1 that has consumed 5 messages and died.
 Next time you start this consumer it won't even    use that auto.offset.reset config and will continue from the place it died because it will just fetch the stored offset from the offset storage.

 * You have messages in a topic (like you described) and you start a consumer in a new consumer group group2.
 There is no offset stored anywhere and this time the auto.offset.reset config will decide whether to start from the beginning of the topic (earliest) or from the end of the topic (latest)